 Every registered organized play participant has a record on paizo.com.
 You can access this information by direct link or by visiting paizo.com, hovering/clicking on the My Account at the top right of the screen, then selecting Organized Play.
 There are several tabs on your account page.

-- Summary: A list of your GM rankings, all registered characters, and character Reputation totals.
-You can create new characters by selecting the desired type at the bottom of the screen.
+- Summary: A list of your GM Ranks for all Paizo Organized Play programs, your registered characters and their character IDs, and your character Reputation totals.
+You can create new characters by selecting the desired type at the bottom of the screen or "Edit" an existing character by selecting edit on the right of the screen.
+In addition, this table displays your Organized Play ID and allows you to download a card you can print and bring with you to events.

-- Sessions: A chronological list of all games you participated in, which may be sorted using the criteria on the left.
+- Sessions: A chronological list of all games you have participated in.

-- GM/Event Coordinator: A list of earned points such as AcP or GM Glyphs, as well as a list of all events you are coordinating and a button to create new events.
+- GM/Event Coordinator: A list of your earned points, including Achievement Points ("AcP") and GM table credits.
+Additionally, this tab displays a list of all events you are organizing, a button to create new events, and a button to reserve and print Organized Play Cards for new players.

-- Boons: A list of all currently available boons in a program.
-The Player Rewards appendix contains more details on boons.
+- Boons: A list of all currently available boons in each Paizo Organized Play program that may be purchased using AcP or earned through play.
+The Player Rewards appendix contains more details on purchasing and using boons.

-If you find an error in your session list, send an email to firstname.lastname@example.org with the error and any supporting documentation you have on what the correct data should be.
+If you discover an error in your Sessions list, send an email to firstname.lastname@example.org.
+Include the error, any supporting documentation, and the correction.

 Next, you need a character to play.
 You can either use a pre-generated character or create your own character.

-If you don’t have time to create a new character or want to try out a new character class, you can use a pregenerated character, also called a pregen, based on the Pathfinder iconic characters.
-A player can choose any of the pregerated characters without owning the associated rule books or sources.
-You can download Pathfinder Community Use Package: PF2E Iconics Pregenerated Characters or request them from your local event coordinator.
+If you don’t have time to create a new character or want to try out a new character class, you can use a pre-generated character ("pregen") based on the Pathfinder iconic characters.
+A player can choose any of the pregen characters without owning the associated rule books or sources.
+You can download the pregen character sheets for free from Paizo, Community Use Package: PF2E Iconics Pregenerated Characters, or request them from your local event coordinator.

-After you are done building your character, register them by going to your organized play account, sign in, and click on the “Register a New Pathfinder Society (second edition) Character.”
+After you are done building your character, register them by going to your Organized Play account, signing in, and clicking on the “Register a New Pathfinder Society (second edition) Character.”

-Each community uses their own game scheduling process.
+Each community uses its own game scheduling process.
 Common platforms used in scheduling games include:

 Join the vibrant Pathfinder Society online community by participating in the official Pathfinder Society forums.
 Ask questions!
 Compare character builds!
 Discuss!
 Find events!
 Your feedback helps us improve our program, so drop by and tell us what we can do to enhance your organized play experience.